Can A Fairing Make Riding Less Of A Drag?

 The Cafe Fairing is designed for bikes where the cranks are just ahead of the head tube.
 It provides a nice aerodynamic toebox and clearance for the handlebars to turn.
 It's also used on MBB bikes like the Cruzbikes.

-The ERX and WERX Fairings are fairings that turn with the handlebars.
-The ERX is specifically made for long wheelbase bikes where the pedals are down fairly low, like the Easy Racers Tour Easy, Gold Rush, and others.
+The WERX Fairing is fairings that turn with the handlebars.
+The WERX is specifically made for long wheelbase bikes where the pedals are down fairly low, like the Easy Racers Tour Easy, Gold Rush, and others.
 The shape and contour of these fairings provide great aerodynamics.
-The ERX and WERX are capable of supporting a Body Sock.
-We recommend the wider WERX for Body socks.
+The WERX is capable of supporting a Body Sock.

-The GX and WGX Fairings is a full-sized fairings that wrap around from under the pedals up and over your knees.
+The WGX Fairing is a full-sized fairings that wrap around from under the pedals up and over your knees.
 Ideal for lots of bikes and trikes with the cranks out front.

 The XT Fairing is a small fairing that typically mounts on the derailleur post.
 It works on a lot of different bikes and trikes.
 Since it's a small fairing, it doesn't provide as much aero assistance as the larger fairings.
 On bikes and trikes with low seats and limited forward visibility, it's sometimes the only fairing that will work.
 In spite of its small size, it's great at keeping your feet warm if you're a cold weather rider.